parallelvirtualcluster/pvc/docs/architecture/cluster.md

 With this client network type, PVC does no management of the network.
 This is left entirely to the administrator.
 It requires switch support and the configuration of the vLANs on the switchports of each node's physical interfaces before enabling the network.

+Generally, the same physical network interface will underly both the cluster networks as well as bridged client networks.
+PVC does however support specifying a separate physical device for bridged client networks, for instance to separate these networks onto a different physical interface from the main cluster networks.

 #### VXLAN (managed) Client Networks

 The second type of client network is the managed VXLAN network.
 These networks make use of BGP EVPN, managed by route reflection on the coordinators, to create virtual layer 2 Ethernet tunnels between all nodes in the cluster.
 VXLANs are then run on top of these virtual layer 2 tunnels, with the active primary PVC node providing routing, DHCP, and DNS functionality to the network via a single IP address.

 With this client network type, PVC is in full control of the network.
 No vLAN configuration is required on the switchports of each node's physical interfaces, as the virtual layer 2 tunnel travels over the cluster layer 3 network.
 All client network traffic destined for outside the network will exit via the upstream network interface of the active primary coordinator node.

-NOTE: This may introduce a bottleneck and tromboning if there is a large amount of external and/or inter-network traffic on the cluster.
-The administrator should consider this carefully when sizing the cluster network.
+NOTE: These networks may introduce a bottleneck and tromboning if there is a large amount of external and/or inter-network traffic on the cluster.
+The administrator should consider this carefully when deciding whether to use managed or bridged networks and properly evaluate the inter-network traffic requirements.

 #### Other Client Networks